caktus/talks/djangocon/2013/scaling/scaling.rst

 - Python 2.7
 - Django 1.5
-- Python 2.7
 - PostgreSQL 9.1
 - Nginx
 - Gunicorn
+- S3 for static media
 - Celery
+- RabbitMQ
 - Redis
 - Memcached
-- RabbitMQ
-- S3 for static media

 Presenter Notes
 ---------------

-- Before we dive in, I wanted to give you an overview of what we have to work with tools-wise
+- Before we dive in, here's a quick overview of what we have to work with tools-wise
+- The usual suspects, Python 2.7, Django 1.5, and Postgres 9.1
+- For web server we're using Nginx to proxy a set of Gunicorn workers, and S3 for static media
+- We're using Celery and rabbitMQ for background tasks
--
+- Redis for sessions
+- And memcached for a cache

 ----